Questioning Our Approach

 Our principles become an opportunity to question the way nature, wildlife and communities are approached and how their stories are told.

-Natural history films allow people to experience someone else’s life and awaken a sense of empathy.
-When well utilised, they can change people's perspectives and play a part to restore the broken relationship humans have with the natural world.
+Natural history and documentary films allow people to experience someone else’s life and awaken a sense of empathy.
+When well utilised, they can change people's perspectives and behaviours, and play a part in restoring the broken relationship humans have with the natural world.

 While we work together to tell stories to heal the relationship with ourselves and the natural world we ought to be mindful of what our presence represents in the natural spaces we visit and how we tell their story.

 The principles Breathe Nature Stories presents become an opportunity to question the way nature, wildlife and communities are approached and awaken a sense of responsibility towards them as we share their stories to help protect the natural world.